Louisiana

 Prompt Payment Requirements (Public/Private)

 Louisiana Public – La.
 Stat.
-Ann. § 38:2191 (2022) (owner to prime per contract, but not to exceed 45 days following receipt of certified request for payment without reasonable cause or else liable for reasonable attorneys’ fees and interest charged at 0.5% daily, not to exceed 15% final payments 45 days after clear lien certificate; any public entity failing to make any progressive stage payments arbitrarily or without reasonable cause, or any final payment when due as provided in this Section, shall be subject to mandamus to compel the payment of the sums due under the contract up to the amount of the appropriation made for the award and execution of the contract); La.
-Stat.
-Ann. § 9:2784 (2022) (prime to sub/sub to lower tier within 14 days after payment; where only portion of payment received from owner, prime to disperse on a prorated basis based on amount due on the payment; within 14 days after payment; prime and subs must pay a penalty of 0.5% of amount due per day, not to exceed 15% of outstanding balance due, for late payments; contractor or subcontractor liable for reasonable attorneys’ fees for the collection of payments due; however, claims for payment that are found to be meritless will subject the claimant to reasonable costs and attorney’s fees for the defense of such claim).
+Ann. § 38:2191 (2024) (owner to prime per contract, but not to exceed 45 days following receipt of certified request for payment without reasonable cause or else liable for reasonable attorneys’ fees and interest charged at 0.5% daily, not to exceed 15%; final payments 45 days after clear lien certificate; any public entity failing to make any progressive stage payments arbitrarily or without reasonable cause, or any final payment when due as provided in this Section, shall be subject to mandamus to compel the payment of the sums due under the contract up to the amount of the appropriation made for the award and execution of the contract, including change orders).

 False Claims Statute